Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 and, again using the expression above for $A \cdot g$, we conclude that

 which can be rewritten as

 as desired. \end{proof}

-In particular for $k = n-1$ we have that $\tr^{\sigma} m \, d\mu^{\sigma}$ is an invariant under the action of the group $\mathrm{Conf}(\bS^{n-1})$ of conformal diffeomorphisms of the sphere.
-This fact can be restated in terms of an action of the group $\mathrm{Conf}(\bS^{n-1})$ on bundles over $\bS^{n-1}$ of tensors with \emph{conformal weight}, see for example \cite{DjadliGuillarmouHerzlich} for more on this terminology.
+In particular, we have that $\tr^{\sigma} m \, d\mu^{\sigma}$ is an invariant under the action of the group $\mathrm{Conf}(\bS^{n-1})$ of conformal diffeomorphisms of the sphere for $k = n-1$.
+This fact can be restated in terms of an action of the group $\mathrm{Conf}(\bS^{n-1})$ on bundles over $\bS^{n-1}$ of tensors with \emph{conformal weight}, see for example \cite{DjadliGuillarmouHerzlich} for more on this subject.